 In March that year, Khazaradze accused Gakharia, who then served as Interior Ministry, of sending a threatening letter in 2018, demanding he pressure TV channels Pirveli and Artarea to favourably cover Salome Zourabichvili’s presidential campaign.

 Gakharia has consistently denied the allegation, while Khazaradze claimed that his fallout with the government, which included Gakharia at the time, stemmed from the desire of billionaire Georgian Dream founder and former Prime Minister Bidzina Ivanishvili to block Khazaradze's consortium from securing investments for the Anaklia Deep Sea Port project on Georgia’s Black Sea coast.
-Khazaradze alleged this was part of Ivanishvili’s plan to turn Georgia away from the western path.
+Khazaradze alleged this was part of Ivanishvili’s plan to turn Georgia away from a Westward path.

 Following the merger attempt, the ruling Georgian Dream party claimed that Zourabichvili was not acting independently but was following instructions from unspecified external forces.